cd-blanche/ros2-space-concordia-intro/README.md

 In this project, a ros2 workspace will be created alongside a custom package that will hold the publisher and subscriber nodes.
 The subscriber node will be written in C++ while the publisher node will be written in Python.

+### What it does

+This package allows you to set a custom parameter string that will be published letter by letter to the console.

 ### Installation

 #### Build the package